Global-Health-Engineering/arduino-opc-portable-and-sationary/README.md

 ### 1.2.
 Cost breakdown

 One goal of the project was to keep the cost of the monitors low, so they are built from readily available and affordable components.
-The only real exception is the Alphasense OPC-N3, this is rather pricey but could be substituted by a cheaper sensor module if not all of its particular functionality is needed (be aware, replacing the OPC migth require changing the data-read interface).
+The only real exception is the Alphasense OPC-N3.
+This is rather pricey but could be substituted by a cheaper sensor module if not all of its particular functionality is needed (be aware, replacing the OPC migth require changing the hardware and software interface).

 The following tables give a rough breakdown of the costs of each of the monitors.
 The links are for reference only as sourcing the parts locally is most likely the cheapest option!